BryceCanyonCounty/bcc-oil/README.md

 - Everything is easily customizable in the config.lua file!
 - Config Option for enemies to attack after robbing the oil company!
 - Global robbery cooldowns!
+- In depth Webhooking!
+- Sniff Oil at the oil company To Get High!

 ## How it works!
 - Creates a ped at the heartlands oil company.
 Which when close will prompt you too press "G" pressing g will open a menu this is the oil company manager ped